metricly/metricly-docs/content/capacity-monitoring/notifications/notifications-microsoft-teams.md

 1. Login to your Microsoft Teams account.
 2. Navigate to **Store** and search for `Incoming Webhook`.
 ![Incoming Webhook](/images/notifications-microsoft-teams/incoming-webhook.png)
-3. Choose a Microsoft Team that will receive Metricly notifications.
+3. Choose a Microsoft Team that will receive CloudWisdom notifications.
 4. Click **Install**.
 5. Select a channel from your Microsoft team and click **Set up**.
 ![Set up Webhook](/images/notifications-microsoft-teams/set-up-webhook.png)